 Even if you’ve been an academic underachiever, that sneaky pursuit of perfection can rear its head in crafty ways.

 The athlete who’s game falls apart with a missed goal or injury.
 The artist who goes crazy when creations aren’t genius.
 The employee who regularly sacrifices health to work harder.

 But here’s the good news: your self-care practice is the antidote to that drastically draining perfectionism.

 * directs attention inward, softening your competitive drive with others and yourself.

 * focuses on the present moment.
 Just as it is.
 Just as you are.

 Of course, it’s possible to be a self-care practice perfectionist.
 But resist.
 Give yourself room to try doing new things, to try doing nothing, to flounder, fall and, yes, fail.

 And if you find yourself defending your impossible standards, remember that when you say “I’m a perfectionist,” you’re really just saying “If I’m not perfect, I’m not good enough.”

 Do your best, then rest.

 Have faith.
-If you screw something up, you can figure it out.
+Because if you screw something up, you CAN figure it out.